MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 ## View results

-After the query finishes running, its row in the **Queries / Results** page shows a check mark in the Status column.
+After the query finishes running, its row in **Query designer** > **Results** shows a check mark in the Status column.
 You can then download and open the results file.
 (Results files are in .csv format.)

 ![Results file](../images/wpa/tutorials/results-file-3.png)